mistergjones/spaceinvadersgameclone/README.md

 The challenge of this game was to implement a clone of Space Invaders utilising Objects / Classes programming paradigms.
 It was also required to utilise HTML's <canvas></canvas> element to draw and animate the updates on screen.

 Whilst the original game does not provide for vertical movement, this game does.
-Allows UP | DOWN movement.
+It allows full screen UP | DOWN movement.

 ### Screenshot